Royal Galician Football Federation

-The Royal Galician Football Federation (Real Federación Galega de Fútbol, Real Federación Gallega de Fútbol; RFGF) is the governing body of the sport of football in Galicia, Spain.
+The Royal Galician Football Federation (Real Federación Galega de Fútbol, Real Federación Gallega de Fútbol; RFGF) is the governing body of the sport of football in Galicia.

-The RFGF organises Group 1 of the Tercera División, with the assistance of the Royal Spanish Football Federation (RFEF), as part of the Spanish football league system.
+The RFGF organises Group 1 of the Tercera Federación, with the assistance of the Royal Spanish Football Federation (RFEF), as part of the Spanish football league system.
 It also organises the Copa Galiza and regional divisions of Galicia independently from the Royal Spanish Football Federation.

 The RFGF, which also administered the Championship of Galicia (a regional league competition whose best teams qualified for the Copa del Rey) until the end of the 1930s, was founded in 1909 and is based in A Coruña.

+They also organise A Irmandiña since its revival on 2016.